PRIMARY ELECTION INFORMATIONCOLORADO PRIMARY ELECTION DAY: JUNE 28, 2016

-If you need to change your address or affiliate with a political party, you can do so online or by mail.
-To have a ballot mailed to you, changes must be made online or the form received by the county clerk by Monday October 26th.
+If you need to change your address, you can do so online or by mail.
+To have a ballot mailed to you, changes must be made online or the form received by the county clerk by Monday, June 20.
 After that date, voters need to visit a Voter Service & Polling Center to get a ballot.

 If you want to vote in person rather than return your mail ballot, need to register to vote or update your voter registration, or if you want to vote on an accessible voting machine, you may do so at any Voter Service and Polling Center in your county.
-Enter your county and address below to find the closest VSPCs to your present location, your work or your home.
+Find the closest location in the map below.

-Ballots must be received by 7:00 PM on November 3rd.
+Ballots must be received by 7:00 PM on June 28th.
 Postmarks do not count.
 You should mail your ballot early, or drop it off at a Voter Service and Polling Center or Drop-Off Location to be sure it is received in time to be counted.
 Find the closest location in the map below.

 Find Voter Service & Polling Centers & Ballot Drop Locations